 Russia's Partners in Space

-China has taken the vacant place - it is now the "main partner in long-term space projects" and is working with Russia in the lunar program.
-This is, in particular, the project of the International Scientific Lunar Station.
-A palette of BRICS countries may also join the ranks of Russian space partners - they have already expressed interest in consolidating efforts in the field of providing space services.
-In the future, it may result in the creation of a unified satellite constellation.
+China has taken the vacant place - it is now the "main partner in long-term space projects" and is working with Russia on the lunar program.
+This includes, in particular, the project of the International Scientific Lunar Station.
+A range of BRICS countries may also join the Russian space partners - they have already expressed interest in consolidating efforts in the field of providing space services.
+In the future, this may result in the creation of a unified satellite constellation.

-In addition, Russia intends to attract the BRICS countries to the development of ROSS - the Russian Orbital Station.
-They have an interest in the project - not only because of the possibility of docking their modules to ROSS.
+In addition, Russia intends to involve the BRICS countries in the development of the ROS - Russian Orbital Station.
+They have an interest in the project - not only because of the opportunity to dock their modules to the ROS.

-There is real interest, especially our proposal that we are ready not only to train cosmonauts and carry out space tourism, we are ready to go as far in cooperation as partners are capable of, up to the creation of individual modules in their interests, the organization of national experiments.
+There is real interest, especially our offer that we are ready not only to train astronauts and carry out space tourism, but we are ready to go as far in cooperation as partners are capable of, up to creating separate modules in their interests, organizing national experiments.

-However, Russia is developing some projects on its own for itself.
+However, Russia is also developing some projects on its own.
 For example, it is conducting independent lunar solo programs.

-For this, work is underway on super-heavy carriers, with which it will be possible to deliver the corresponding cargo and, in the future, form a lunar station, as well as move on to the practical use of the resources of the Earth's satellite.
+For this purpose, work is underway on super-heavy carriers that can deliver the appropriate cargo and, in the future, form a lunar station, as well as move on to the practical use of the Earth's satellite resources.

-They are not limited to the Moon: Roscosmos, together with the Academy of Sciences, is already forming programs for the study of Venus and Mars.
+They are not limited to the Moon: Roscosmos, together with the Academy of Sciences, is already forming research programs for Venus and Mars.

 Read materials on the topic:

-Docking, survival, training: a new training center will appear for Russian cosmonauts
+Docking, survival, training: Russian cosmonauts will have a new training center

 Now on home